kes/blog/content/posts/common-lisp-lambda-macros.md

 Definitely worth a look.

-The problem is, IMO (you do notice the IMO, right?), the problem is that Lambdas don't really belong in Java.
+The problem is, IMO (you do notice the IMO, right?), the problem is that lambdas don't really belong in Java.
 That might be a controversial opinion.
 But really, lambdas are simply not where the soul of Java is found.
 This is not to say that the syntactic sugar for an anonymous class in Java is not a nice thing.
 It totally is.
 I love it, and I use it.

 It should be noted that lambdas and closure are not the same thing.
 A lambda is an anonymous function.
-A closure, on the other hand, is an a function that captures and retains access to variable outside of its lexical scope -- even when executed outside that scope.
+A closure, on the other hand, is a function that captures and retains access to variables from its lexical scope -- even when executed outside that scope.
 See [Closure vs Lambda](https://calledges.com/computer/closure-vs-lambda)

 In Lisp the lambda _is_ a closure.
 And in Java it's not.
 And that's okay.
 In fact, lambda might not even be the strongest paradigm in `Lisp`.

-The really key strength of `Lisp` is found in what most coders dislike most on encountering `Lisp` and that is parentheses.
-Well, not parentheses exactly but something called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity).
-Because of this property, `Lisp` allows the developer to write programs that write programs, using a rather unique feature in `Lisp` called `macros`.
-With "run-time typing" thrown in Graham, rhapsodizes:

-> With macros, closures, and run-time typing, Lisp transcends object oriented programming.

-Graham's book was published in 1996 and he believed that the features of `Lisp` would bring a new way of programming.
-Indeed, it was one of his goals for his book was to explain this new approach:

-> One of the aims of this book is to explain not just the Lisp language, but the new approach to programming that Lisp makes possible.
-This approach is one that you will see more of in the future.

-As noble as his sentiment was, and is, and whatever the benefits of `Lisp` for programming, it is still nevertheless a fact that `Lisp` never caught on.

 In Java, if you want to define a Lambda, you'll start with an Interface: